Alinagar Assembly constituency

-Alinagar Assembly constituency is an assembly constituency in Darbhanga district in the Indian state of Bihar.
+Alinagar is an assembly constituency in Darbhanga district in the Indian state of Bihar.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 81 Alinagar Assembly constituency is composed of the following: Alinagar, Tardih, Motipur Panchayat "Earlier Antour Panchayat (Antour, Motipur, Andauli) and Ghanshyampur community development blocks.
+Alinagar assembly is dominated by Brahmin, Yadav and Muslim voters.
+They play vital role in elections.

 Alinagar Assembly constituency is part of No. 14 Darbhanga (Lok Sabha constituency).

 History of Alinagar block

-Earlier Alnagar was under Benipur block, since administrative block was far from public reach and due to limited availability of transportation for the people of the village in Alinagar, it was difficult for the public to access the administrative block easily.
+Earlier Alinagar was under Benipur block, since administrative block was far from public reach and due to limited availability of transportation for the people of the village in Alinagar, it was difficult for the public to access the administrative block easily.
 Then there was a formation of Alinagar block which is under Benipur division.
 Then have crafted new panchayat and dissolved some of the old panchayat and village under new block.